Bloomington Rental Properties

 Bloomington, known as the "Gateway to Southern Indiana", is a town with a population of about 80,000 full time residents.
 Bloomington is also home to Indiana University.
 During the school year the city's population can grow by as many as 40,000 with the addition of the University students.
 There are many popular rental options for those who are living in the Bloomington area.
 Popular options for housing include homes near the University as well as the Downtown area.
 Whether you are a student or a full time resident, one thing is certain, Bloomington is a wonderful place to call home!

-The first people who lived in the Bloomington area were a group of Miami people who arrived in the Bloomington area during the middle of the 15th century.
+The History of Bloomington Homes for Sale Can Be Traced Back to the 17th Century: The first people who lived in the Bloomington area were a group of Miami people who arrived in the Bloomington area during the middle of the 15th century.
 Anthropologists believe these people were hunters and gatherers who broke into groups during the winter to hunt.

 Most of the Miami people who lived in the Bloomington area were displaced by American and British forces during the American Revolution.
 This movement paved the way for the arrival of the first American settlers to the Bloomington area during the early 19th century.

 Interest in Bloomington IN homes increased during the early 1820s after several settlers helped to establish Indiana University's Bloomington Campus near Bloomington's downtown area.
 This interest continued to grow during the middle of the 19th century after railroad service was established in the area.
 This interest in Bloomington IN homes encouraged the development of several furniture factories, limestone quarries and foundries that played an important role in Bloomington's economy for many years.